laffan/pdf-context-search/README.md

    - Click "Matches (N)" to expand/collapse match details (lazy-loads pages if needed)
    - Click "📖 Cover" to toggle display of the PDF's first page
    - In Zotero mode, click "📋 Citation" to copy formatted citation to clipboard
-   - Click "🔗 Zotero Link" to open the item in your Zotero client
+   - Click "📖 Zotero" to open the PDF directly in Zotero at the first match page
 6. **Export** (optional): Click "Export to Markdown" to save results

 ## How It Works